How to Build a Fintech Product: Step-by-Step Guide

 Recently, the Consumer Financial Protection Bureau launched a US consumer network for fintech.
 This network will promote regulatory certainty for financial innovators and help companies stay tuned for changes in the fintech space.

-Europian Union GDPR rules
+European Union GDPR rules

-• You must document processes and policies as well as regularly review your security measures
+• You must document processes and policies, as well as regularly review your security measures

 • You should only work with personal data for a specific purpose